What is a ductless heating and cooling system?

 - A refrigerant line-set that is made of insulated copper tubing and is housed in a conduit alongside a power cable, and a condensation drain

-- A remote control that can be used to set the desired temperature and program for nighttime settings
+- A remote control that can be used to set the desired temperature and program for nighttime settings; some units also have wall-mounted or Wi-Fi enabled controls

 While a ductless system can be used as a primary heat source, homeowners are encouraged to keep their existing electric heating units as supplementary heating in case of extreme weather conditions or for use in hard-to-reach extremities of the home.